 - Breast cancer

-- Breast cysts (a fluid-filled sac in your breast that's usually benign)
+- Breast cysts (fluid-filled sacs in breast tissue that are usually benign)

 - Cell secretions or debris

 - Fibroadenoma (a solid, benign mass most common in young women)